 The good news is you can learn to escape these traps.
 You can develop strategies to notice when they show up and prevent them from having undue influence on your mood and your behavior.
 Here are just a few:

-Get to know your thinking traps.
 When I notice I’m struggling with a lot of stress, or I’m doing things that are not so good for me, like skipping the gym, I make a practice of regularly looking over the list above and making note of what’s going on in my mind.
 I might say to myself, silently or in writing, “I notice my mind is overestimating the probability of something bad happening (probability overestimation) and telling me I shouldn’t be feeling the way I’m feeling (should statements).”
 That usually helps me get some distance from the thoughts I’m having.
 Doing it regularly makes it more likely that I will notice my thinking traps the moment they arrive and less likely that I’ll buy into them.

-Treat the mind like a thing that is separate from you.
 In the example above, I didn’t say, “I’m overestimating”; I said, “My mind is overestimating.”
 This small linguistic shift is another way you can get a little bit of distance from your thoughts.
 It allows you to see them as just thoughts, not truths.
 You can incorporate this shift into your self-talk when you are looking for thinking traps.
 When you notice yourself having uncomfortable feelings or engaging in unproductive behaviors, you might ask yourself, “What did my mind say to me just before I started feeling anxious?” or “What showed up in my mind right before I started checking social media again?”

-Observe the distinction between thoughts and actions.
 Notice that you can think one thing and do another.
 Thoughts do not have to lead to action.
 Even if you think, “My colleague is useless – he never does anything productive” (all-or-nothing thinking), you can treat your colleague with respect and kindness.
 Even if you think, “I should check my email one more time before bed” (should statements), you can keep your laptop closed and enjoy the rest of your evening with family.

-Look at the usefulness of your thoughts.
 Almost all thoughts are adaptive in some situations.
 Take, for example, a thought such as “It’s not fair!”
 Sometimes it’s very important to focus on fairness, such as when people discriminate against others.
 But sometimes focusing on fairness just makes you angry at things that are not worth getting worked up about.

-Check the facts.
 It can be helpful to deliberately pause and tease out the facts from your appraisals.
 I tend to do a lot of mind-reading – assuming I know what other people are thinking.
 And sometimes those assumptions can feel pretty real.
 Therefore, it’s helpful to check in with myself by checking the facts.
 My internal dialogue might sound something like this: “My colleague responded with a terse email, and she didn’t acknowledge a few of the points I brought up.
 Those are the facts of the situation.
 My mind is telling me that she’s mad at me or I’ve done something wrong.
 That’s my appraisal.”
 Then I can decide what to do about my appraisal.
 Sometimes I let it go.
 Sometimes I check in with my colleague about my concerns if I have that kind of relationship with her.